pykettk/module-indexer-deploy-config/README.md

 ✔️ Provides messaging for admins to see which indexers are locked via deploy config

 ✔️ Informs admins when they try to change indexer modes that are locked via deploy config

+✔️ Supports Magento Open Source and Adobe Commerce

+✔️ Supports Hyvä and Luma based themes

+✔️ Seamless integration with Magento

+✔️ Built with developers and extensibility in mind to make customisations as easy as possible

+✔️ Installable via Composer

 <br/>